Mayukhdeb/mind_the_bend/README.md

 ## :chart_with_upwards_trend: Data preprocessing and augmentation
 * First things first, plotted the frequency distribution of each steering value hen
 * Roughly doubled the amount of training data by generating mirror images of existing images and vstacking them with reversed steer value.
-*  Flattened the frequency distribution by making copies of random ramples of under-represented steering value data points
+*  Flattened the frequency distribution by oversampling some labels with the Imbalanced-learn library and torch transforms
 * Normalised the steering values by replacing the x-co-ordinates with steering values.
 In my case the "straight" steer value was at x = 400, for normalised_value = 400 - x_value.
 > note :  Right is negative steer value and left is positive